 At NHS Blood and Transplant we are keen to hear about the campaign activity happening around the country and there may be aspects that we can support you in.
 We also love to share examples of great campaigns to inspire others to help so please do let us know your plans by emailing firstname.lastname@example.org and share pictures and posts about your campaign on our social media channels so we can share them.

 Organ donation is different in Wales to the rest of the UK.
 So if your campaign is taking place in Wales, please can you contact: email@example.com

 5. Get hold of the relevant materials for your activity.

 We have a wide range of promotional materials available to help with promoting organ donation.
-These include downloadable materials to be printed or used digitally online.
-Or physical items such as leaflets, tshirts, and pens etc.
+These include digital materials to be downloaded and printed or used online, as well as physical items such as leaflets, tshirts, and pens etc.